uix5/info-inpdir/README.md

     |    4 | Unknown1
     |   84 | Zeros / Garbage

-Send by a slave upon receiving a *Cursor Enter* packet from a known master.
+Sent by a slave upon receiving a *Cursor Enter* packet from a known master.

 `Lock Flags` contains a bitmask representing the state of the Scroll, Num and Caps Lock keys of the slave.
 Mask values: